honeyzwane/Unicorn-Companies-Visualisation/README.md

 ## Findings
 Based on the findings, Fintech, Internet software and services, and E-commerce & direct-to-buyer are the biggest producers of Unicorn companies.
 North America and Asia are the hotspots for the companies in question.
 This could be useful information for investors when making decisions about their next investments.

 The choropleth map and the interactive scatter plot does not display on the notebook online, feel free to download the notebook or fork the repo.
-Below is a picture of the chorepleth map displaying the concetration of Unicorn companies per continent  and the scaterplot displaying the size of each industry by the country.
+Below is a picture of the chorepleth map displaying the concetration of Unicorn companies per continent  and the scaterplot displaying the size of each industry by the country respectfully.
 ![Choropleth map](https://github.com/honeyzwane/Unicorn-Companies-Visualisation/blob/main/Choropleth.jpg)

 ![scatterplot](https://github.com/honeyzwane/Unicorn-Companies-Visualisation/blob/main/interactive%20scatter.jpg)